awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 The following example grants the `SELECT_CATALOG_ROLE` and `EXECUTE_CATALOG_ROLE` to `USER1`\.
 Since the `with admin option` is used, `USER1` can now grant access to SYS objects that have been granted to `SELECT_CATALOG_ROLE`\.

 ```
-grant SELECT_CATALOG_ROLE to USER1 with admin option;
+GRANT SELECT_CATALOG_ROLE TO USER1 WITH ADMIN OPTION;
-grant EXECUTE_CATALOG_ROLE to USER1 with admin option;
+GRANT EXECUTE_CATALOG_ROLE to USER1 WITH ADMIN OPTION;
 ```

 Objects already granted to `PUBLIC` do not need to be re\-granted\.
 If you use the `grant_sys_object` procedure to re\-grant access, the procedure call succeeds\.